Pittsburgh Sees Massive Increase in Arrests in 2025

 Well, that was fast.
 Pittsburgh police chief Larry Scirotto has announced his resignation, barely a year and a half after taking the job.
 Unlike the departures of his two most recent predecessors, it’s not entirely clear why.
 Scirotto has not had any public disputes with the Fraternal Order of Police, mayor Ed Gainey, local activists, or any of Pittsburgh’s other movers and shakers.
 Sure, FOP president Bob Swartzwelder rants regularly about staffing levels and officer pay, but that’s normal, nothing that anyone would expect a chief to quit over.

 On the surface of course, Scirotto resigned because he would rather continue his side job as a referee at college basketball games than continue as chief.
 Maybe it’s even true.
 Scirotto’s year off from refereeing last season may have reminded him how much he enjoys it, and with his pension from his previous career as a Pittsburgh cop locked in, he may well be financially secure enough to follow his heart.
-Maybe there’s more going on though.
+Maybe there’s more going on, though.
 We can never rule out behind-the-scenes conflicts and tensions in these cases, and if Scirotto was always so devoted to refereeing, why did he want the Pittsburgh chief’s job in the first place?
 One possibility is that he never intended to hold the position longer than it took to juice his pension (which increases with salary), but we can’t know for sure.

 Continue reading